Tanosimboangy/Photography-landing-page/README.md

 ## Features

 - Landing page where a list of galleries are displayed.
-- Swiped photos by horizontaly scrolling.
+- Swiped photos by horizontally scrolling.

+## Figma link:
+You can find the desing online at: href="https://www.figma.com/file/VgF87mULloYb7HZ1EMCRzU/Laaqiq-1---Portfolio-detail-(Responsive)?node-id=7%3A16"

 ## Getting started